-The Remuneration Committee, comprising three independent non-executive Directors is responsible for agreeing the remuneration policy for the Group including the Group Profit Share Scheme ("GPS"), the Share Scheme, the Share Incentive Plan and the principles for salary awards and performance related pay; all factors which are considered by the Committee when determining Directors' remuneration.
+The Remuneration Committee, comprising three independent non-executive Directors is responsible for agreeing the remuneration policy for the Group including the Group Profit Share Scheme ("GPS"), the Share Scheme, the Joint Share Ownership Plan ("JSOP"), the Share Incentive Plan and the principles for salary awards and performance related pay; all factors which are considered by the Committee when determining Directors' remuneration.

-&lt;sup>1 The FOR is based on the audited expenditure attributable to the financial year ended 31 March 2020.
+&lt;sup>1 The FOR is based on the audited expenditure attributable to the financial year ended 31 March 2021.